3 Entropy

 Note that 0 is the smallest value that Shannon-Gibbs entropy can assume and that it corresponds to maximum concentration of probability mass.

-Example 3.11 Differential entropy of the normal distribution:
+Example 3.10 Differential entropy of the normal distribution:

 The log density of the univariate normal \(N(\mu, \sigma^2)\) distribution is \(\log p(x |\mu, \sigma^2) = -\frac{1}{2} \left( \log(2\pi\sigma^2) + \frac{(x-\mu)^2}{\sigma^2} \right)\) with \(\sigma^2 > 0\).
-The corresponding differential entropy is with \(\text{E}((x-\mu)^2) = \sigma^2\) \[ \begin{split} H(P) & = -\text{E}\left( \log p(x |\mu, \sigma^2) \right)\\ & = \frac{1}{2} \left( \log(2 \pi \sigma^2)+1\right) \,. \\ \end{split} \] Note that \(H(P)\) only depends on the variance parameter and not on the mean parameter.
-This intuitively clear as only the variance controls the concentration of the probability mass.
-The entropy grows with the variance as the probability mass becomes more spread out and less concentrated around the mean.
-For \(\sigma^2 < 1/(2 \pi e) \approx 0.0585\) the differential entropy is negative.
+The corresponding differential entropy is with \(\text{E}((x-\mu)^2) = \sigma^2\) \[ \begin{split} H(P) & = -\text{E}\left( \log p(x |\mu, \sigma^2) \right)\\ & = \frac{1}{2} \left( \log(2 \pi \sigma^2)+1\right) \,. \\ \end{split} \] Crucially, the entropy of a normal distribution depends only on its variance \(\sigma^2\), not on its mean \(\mu\).
+This is intuitively clear as the variance controls the concentration of the probability mass.
+A large variance means that the probability mass is more spread out and thus less concentrated around the mean.

 Let \(\hat{Q}\) be the empirical categorical distribution with \(\hat{q}_k = n_k/n\) the observed frequencies with \(n_k\) counts in class \(k\) and \(n=\sum_{k=1}^K\) total counts.